Is there a (Pseudo)Scalar at 95 GeV?: Conclusions

-On top of the $b\bar{b}$ and $\tau\tau$ final states, the $\gamma\gamma$ final state could also be detected, and these 3 are indeed the ones where we consider the excess signals.
+In addition to the $b\bar{b}$ and $\tau\tau$ final states, the $\gamma\gamma$ final state could also be detected, and these three are in fact the ones where we consider excess signals.
 Additional collider constraints can come from other cascade decay searches, where one of the heavy scalars is resonantly produced and decays to SM particles and/or the light (pseudo)scalar.
-Searches of this type have been considered, and can usually constrain the mass of the additional scalar to be above $\sim1\TeV$. \\
+Searches of this type have been considered and can usually constrain the mass of the additional scalar to be above $\sim1\TeV$.

-After considering all limits, we find the surviving regions of the parameter space that also allow production of the various signals.
-If the $b\bar{b}$ excess is not considered, the 2HDM+a provides a better fit to the two remaining excesses than the 2HDM+s.
-All Yukawa types have an allowed region, and we checked that these regions can be populated with an explicit numerical scan.
-Types I and Y have regions that allow moderate mixing of the pseudoscalars, while Type II and X require larger values of mixing angles ($\sin\theta\gtrsim 0.5$ and $\sin\theta\gtrsim 0.6$ respectively).
-The signal regions are unaffected by the value of $\cab$ in the 2HDM+a, so we work in the alignment limit where higgs constraints vanish.